I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 The Smart Phone

 The first iPhone was brought to market in 2007.
-A dozen years later the iPhone XS Max was introduced, the 21st model in the line.
+A dozen years later the iPhone XS Max was introduced, the 21st model in the line, although within hours of this writing it has probably been superseded.
 Some of the earlier versions no longer work on today’s networks; they are obsolete.

 The iPhone 5, once the world’s most advanced smartphone, was introduced with great fanfare in 2012.
 In October 2018, Apple declared the device to be “vintage and obsolete.”
 At some point in the not too distant future the iPhone XS Max will become obsolete.